 You can also apply effects to an entire track.
 This is achieved by dragging an effect from the Effect Tab to the Track Header.
 Or you can click on the track header and choose themenu item.
 Tracks which have effects added in this fashion will have a gold star icon in the track header.

 Make the Effects Tab visible use themenu item.

 The effects tab has 5 different icons that cause the application to show and hide different categories of effects.

-By default the effects tab displays the “Main Effects” (Icon 1 selected).
-These are the Audio Correction, Alpha/Transform, Analysis and data, Colour and the Image adjustment categories.
+By default the effects tab displays the “Main Effects” (Icon 1 selected) which show all video and audio effects.

 Icon 2 makes it display all the video effects categories (This option hides the Audio Correction category that is in the “Main Effects” and adds the Misc and Motion categories).